thomasarmel/qkd_kme_server/README.md

 ## Configuration

-The whole configuration is stored in a JSON file.
-You can find examples in `config_kme1.json` and `config_kme2.json`.
+The whole configuration is stored in a JSON5 file.
+You can find examples in `config_kme1.json5` and `config_kme2.json5`.

-:checkered_flag: I plan to use JSON5 in the future to allow comments and hex numbers in the configuration file.

 Here are the configuration sections:
 > `this_kme` This section describes the KME itself